 - 2 tsp. garlic powder

-- Olive oil - In an oil sprayer (affiliate link)
+- olive oil in an oil sprayer (see link above)

 - 1/4 cup grated parmesan cheese